- 29 Nov 2022

-If you chose either the Record review or Record summary layouts, the next stage of setting up your layout will allow you to select which elements, correlating to your table’s fields, that you’d like to add to your interface initially:
+- If you chose either the Record review or Record summary layouts, the next stage of setting up your layout will allow you to select which elements, correlating to your table’s fields, to initially add to your interface:

 Each of these Field elements will be automatically connected to either the Record picker or Record list elements, depending on which layout you went with:

 - If you chose the Dashboard layout, you get to choose from a selection of elements focused on aggregating data.
 The Number and Chart elements are focused on taking in a table’s information and showing trends about that data.
 You can toggle elements on/off or further configure each element by clicking on the arrow to the right side of the element’s name:

 - The Dashboard also includes an optional Filter element that will allow interface viewers to filter data themselves based on a condition you set.
 To learn more about Filter elements, see this support article.

 - Once you’ve chosen a layout and connected it to a table, you can add a name and description to your new individual interface for clarity and to let your collaborators know how to interact with it.

 - If you choose the Blank layout, you’ll skip the step of naming your new interface, but you can choose to add a name and description for your interface at any time.

 Can I add multiple layouts to the same interface?